guardian/security-hq/iam-unrecognised-users/README.md

 - Only the `security` account is polled (`restrictToAccountId` is hardcoded), so per-account coverage cannot be verified locally.
-- No changes are ever made (`DRY_RUN` is hardcoded), only logged, so the "would deactivate"/"would send" output should be checked in the IDE console rather than in AWS.
+- No changes are ever made (`DRY_RUN` is hardcoded), only logged, so the 'would deactivate'/'would send' output should be checked in the IDE console rather than in AWS.

 ## Troubleshooting